-Before we even left Wisconsin, I was pretty excited for our arrival to SE Asia.
+Before we even left Wisconsin, I was pretty excited about our arrival to SE Asia.
 Particularly Indonesia, where would start our tour of this part of the World.
 We’ve never been to Indonesia, but it wasn’t the first time we have been to SE Asia.

-We know what to expect when it comes to the culture, chaos, shock and awe that you will find by making a visit to these countries.
+We know what to expect when it comes to the culture, chaos, shock, and awe that you will find by making a visit to these countries.

 So it was a bit of a surprise for us to run into some classic issues within the first 24 hours of stepping off the plane from Darwin, Australia.

 You know that part of the movie, Eat Pray Love, where the story changes from the peaceful calm of a cozy family dinner in Italy to the maddening chaos of the streets of India?
 Well, that is how arriving in Bali felt for us.